-Principal[®] Deferred Compensation -Select Reward
+Principal® Select Reward Plan

-This deferred comp plan could be an attractive solution for you and your key employees.
-It provides a lump-sum benefit to them at the end of a pre-determined service period, which encourages your top talent to stay with you for the long term, instead of exploring opportunities with your competition.
+This incentive plan is a smart solution for you and your key employees.
+It provides a lump-sum benefit to them at the end of a pre-determined service period.
+This encourages them to stay with you for the long term, instead of exploring opportunities with your competition.

-A deferred comp agreement is established with select key employees.
-You and each key employee enter into an agreement that promises a lump-sum benefit if the employee satisfies a service requirement.
+You and your key employee enter into an agreement stating the length of time before the lump-sum benefit will be paid.
 The company then purchases and pays the premium on a life insurance policy that builds cash value.
-If desired, an endorsement split dollar agreement can be set up so that part of the policy's death benefit goes to the survivors if the key employee should die during the service period.
+If desired, an endorsement split dollar agreement can be set up so that part of the policy's death benefit goes to the key employee's survivors if he/she should die during the service period.

-When the service requirement has been met, the lump-sum bonus will be paid to the key employee.
-You choose how the bonus will be paid.
-You may use current cash flow or a withdrawal of cash value from the life insurance policy to meet the bonus requirement.
-As an alternative, ownership of the policy can be transferred to the key employee.
+When the service requirement has been met, the lump-sum bonus can be paid to the key employee using cash value from the policy.
+As an alternative, the ownership of the policy can be transferred to the key employee to meet the bonus requirement.